sudharsan81/e2e-tests-with-pipeline/README.md

 - Demonstrate `cypress` as a web based test automation framework.
 - Demonstrate test results dashbaords and analytics.

+If you want to view the recorded demonstration, please go to [Demo](#Demo) directly.

 ## Software pre-requisites
 - macOs (preferred for the demo).
 - Docker desktop, any stable version.